appacademy/prep-work/App-Academy-prep-work.md

 A lot of Ruby development is done at the command line.
 Mac users can use Terminal.app.

-Windows users can run `cmd`, which launches the Windows command line.
+Windows users can run `cmd`, which is the Windows command line.
 Run it by pressing `Windows Key-R` (launches "run program") and typing `cmd` into the box.

 ## Required reading